pgina/docs/plugins.md

 Adding Logging to Your Plugin
 ---------------------------------------

-Yourr plugin should log information about its progress and activites.
+Your plugin should log information about its progress and activites.
 Logging support is provided via [Apache log4net][log4net].
 Adding logging to a plugin is simple.
 The first step is to create a logger object.
 You can do this in the `Starting` method, or the constructor.
 We recommend that you do not statically